Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/jsengine/README.md

 When a bundle is started, we goes into the following flow :

 - Check if we have a `package.json` at root level, and if it contains `jahia.server` entry.
 If it does, this is a NPM plugin.
 The `jahia.server` entry gives the path to the initialization script of the module.
-All NPM plugins must a have an initialization script.
+All NPM modules must a have an initialization script.
 - This script must be a single executable js file, compiled with webpack.
 - The init script is added to the list of scripts to be executed when creating a new context.
 - Version number is incremented to invalidate the existing contexts in the pool